2 Challenges to Shareholder Primacy

 As a sole trader, you own the business all by yourself.
 As a partnership, you own the company with your partners.
 In both those cases, you have direct control over what happens in the company and the consequences are yours as well.
 You make the decisions by yourself or with your partners.
 For example, you can choose how you treat your employees, and you’ll probably realise that you have to create some value for them if you want to retain them.
 Do you give them part of the profits when you have had a good month?
 Or do you keep it to yourself?

 Let’s consider your coffee shop.
-You can decide whether you give a discount on takeaway cups, if you sell fair-trade coffee only, etc. Let’s say the cost of a “common” discount is $0.50 for customers using a takeaway cup, but a disposable cup only costs you $0.05.
+You can decide whether you give a discount on customers bringing their own cups, if you sell fair-trade coffee only, etc. Let’s say the cost of a “common” discount is $0.50 for customers using a own cup, but a disposable cup only costs you $0.05.
 Should you offer the “common” discount?
 From a purely financial perspective, you may say no, but the reality is that most coffee places now offer this discount.
 Some may argue that considering the environment (through reducing the billions of coffee cups ending up in landfill) is either “good business”, as you enhance your reputation, remain competitive and your customers might be more loyal, whereas others do it simply because it is “the right thing to do”.

 The Corporation

 To what extent should companies consider the social and environmental impacts of their business?
-How should these be balanced against financial impacts?
+How should these be balanced against financial performance?
 These questions have been long debated, some of the answers are set in law and regulation, others in culture, and can differ across and within countries.

-The 20th century gave something unique, which was the rise of the corporation, a separate entity from both its owners and management, which for the first time allowed companies to have dispersed equity ownership.
+The 20th century produced something unique, which was the rise of the corporation, a separate entity from both its owners and management, which for the first time allowed companies to have dispersed equity ownership.

 Before companies started raising capital from the public, companies were closely controlled by those who owned them.
 However, when the industrial revolution started and production ramped up, owners of companies had to increasingly hire managers to help manage the company’s operations.
 And in the 20th century, when companies went to the public for finance more and more often, there started to be an increased separation between those that are shareholders of the company and those who manage the company.